ShinyTrinkets/spinal/examples/README.md

-# Gears examples
+# Trinkets-Spinal examples

-Examples of stuff that can be run with Gears.
+Examples of stuff that can be run with Trinkets-Spinal.

 -----